 16. Equipment, Maintenance, and Upgrades

 The tools you’ll need for your small business in order to create a product or run a service are often obvious.
 For instance, if you’re a freelance writer then you’ll need a computer and reliable internet connection.
 But it’s not uncommon for smaller equipment costs to get lost in the mix.
-Again, a freelance writer may have to also invest in editing, project management, and accounting software, as well as the cost of designing and furnishing a proper home office.
+Again, a freelance writer may have to also invest in editing, project management, and accounting software, as well as the overlooked costs of designing and furnishing a proper home office.

 Using second-hand and discount sites such as eBay, Overstock, and ROE and is a great way to save some cash when starting your business out.
 You may also want to think about purchasing a protection plan.
 You should also keep a reserve of funds for the inevitable equipment malfunction so that you can keep operating.